Sponge Cake Recipe Versus A Pound Cake Recipe

 Sarah A

-There are a few differences between a sponge cake and a pound cake.
-The technique and ingredients are different as well as the resulting texture of the cakes.
+There are a few differences between a sponge and a pound cake.
+The technique and ingredients are different as well as the resulting texture.

-The pound cake is traditionally made with 1 pound each of flour, butter, eggs, and sugar and is a much denser and moister cake.
+The pound cake is traditionally made with 1 pound each of flour, butter, eggs, and sugar and is much denser and moister.
 Again there are many variations.

-For molding and carving go with the pound cake recipes.
-Here are two of my versions of this type of cake.
+For molding and carving go with the pound.
+Here are two of my versions of this type of recipe.
+The Butter based cakes are here.

 Tip Work with a very cold cake when carving and molding.

-Layers of sponge cake are flexible when still warm from the oven and can be used to make cake rolls such as the Buche De Noel (Yule Log)
+Layers of sponge are flexible when still warm from the oven and can be used to make rolls such as the Buche De Noel (Yule Log)